quanghoangvhitc/quanghoangvhitc/README.md

 **PV Gas Low Pressure Distribution JSC** *(Apr 2025 – Present)* *Backend Developer (.NET) / IT Engineer*
-- Built a Data Center monitoring & auto-alerting system via Microsoft Teams & Email
+- Built a Data Center environment monitoring tool with automated alerting via Microsoft Teams and Email, significantly reducing reliance on manual 24/7 monitoring.
-- Developed automated log/cache/temp cleanup tools to stabilize server infrastructure
+- Developed an automated log, cache, and temp cleanup tool to improve overall server stability.
-- Built an internal IT asset management system to replace manual Excel tracking
+- Built an internal IT asset management application to replace manual Excel-based tracking.
-- Digitized the Kaizen improvement process with a full tracking & reporting system
+- Digitized the Kaizen process - developed a system for recording, tracking, and reporting improvements, fully replacing the manual paper-based workflow.
+- Participated in managing, operating, evaluating, and proposing upgrades for IT infrastructure

 **Vu Thao Technology JSC** *(Jul 2021 – Nov 2024)*
 *Senior .NET Developer | Tech Lead (team of 3–4)*